odelia-h/Audio-Ad-Blocker/README.md

 ## ⚡Getting Started
 ### 🧱 Prerequisites
 Ensure you have the following software and libraries installed to run the Audio Ad Blocker:
 - **Python 3.7.11:** Python is the programming language used to develop this project.
-Ensure you have at version 3.7.11 installed.
+Ensure you have at version 3.7.11 installed (pip install tensorflow)
-- **TensorFlow 2.x:** TensorFlow is a deep learning framework essential for running the VGGish model, which we use for audio feature extraction.
+- **TensorFlow 2.x:** TensorFlow is a deep learning framework essential for running the VGGish model, which we use for audio feature extraction (pip install tensorflow).
--**PyQt5:** PyQt5 is a set of Python bindings for the Qt application framework, used here to build the graphical user interface (GUI).
+-**PyQt5:** PyQt5 is a set of Python bindings for the Qt application framework, used here to build the graphical user interface (pip install pyqt5).
 - **pydub:** A Python library used for simple and easy manipulation of audio files.
-It handles audio file conversion, slicing, and processing tasks.
+It handles audio file conversion, slicing, and processing tasks (pip install pydub).
-- **pyaudio:** PyAudio allows the project to capture and process real-time audio streams, enabling the real-time ad-blocking functionality.
+- **pyaudio:** PyAudio allows the project to capture and process real-time audio streams, enabling the real-time ad-blocking functionality (pip install pyaudio).
-- **joblib:** A library for efficient serialization and deserialization of Python objects, crucial for loading the pre-trained SVM model used in this project.
+- **joblib:** A library for efficient serialization and deserialization of Python objects, crucial for loading the pre-trained SVM model used in this project (pip install joblib).
 - **nircmd:** A command-line utility that lets you control system volume, necessary for muting and unmuting audio during real-time ad filtering.
 Make sure to download the version that matches your OS.
-- **Git:** For version control and pushing changes to GitHub.
 - **VGGish model file:** The VGGish model is pre-trained for extracting audio embeddings.
 Download the vggish_model.ckpt file from the official Google repository.

 ### 🏗️ Installing